-What is manganese oxide used for?
-A naturally occurring mine resource which is further processed as a bi-product of Ferro-Manganese alloy refining or used in its naturally occuring state which is mined.
-Manganese Oxide is used in the health industry, oil, glass and chemical industries and animal feed.
-In tile, paving and brick manufacture, manganese is a powdered pigment used to create blue, grey, black and primarily brown coloured clay products.
+Manganese oxides are naturally occurring mined resources which are further processed as a bi-product of ferro manganese alloy refining, or used in its naturally occurring state as mined.
+Aside from use in metal production, manganese oxide is used in the health industry, oil, glass and chemical industries and animal feed.
+In tile, paving and brick manufacture, manganese oxide is a powdered pigment used to create blue, grey, black and primarily brown coloured clay products.

 Manganese Oxide Classification and Description

-Mn3O4 comes from ferro manganese refining, it’s also commonly mined and used as a naturally occurring Braunite/ umbers in the following applications.
+Mn3O4 is isolated through ferro manganese refining, and is also commonly mined conventionally.
+It is used as a naturally occurring Braunite/umbre in several applications.
 It is used to produce very dark strong brown bricks or Mn3O4 brick.
-It is also used to produce a dark brown brick with clays not are not stable at higher firing temperature and require a stronger manganese to make the shade of brown required.
+It is also used to produce a dark brown brick with clays that are not stable at higher firing temperature, such clays require a stronger manganese pigment in a greater quantity to make the shade of brown required.

-Among other varieties of industries, Manganese Oxide powder & Manganese Dioxide is used as a colour agent, within red firing clay to make a darker shade of slug materials, often mainly used to produce brown & dark brown ceramic bricks, facing bricks, roof tiles & pavers.
+Among other varieties of industries, manganese oxide powder and manganese dioxide is used as a colour agent, within red firing clay to make a darker shade of slug materials, often mainly used to produce brown and dark brown ceramic bricks, facing bricks, roof tiles and pavers.

 It’s used globally to make dark brown bricks and ceramic bricks that are mainly visible, such as ceramic bricks and facing bricks.